NickGrunert/master-thesis/modules/03_truth_compare.typ

     This represents a marked enhancement over earlier iterations, in which the R2 score was not constrained and could attain unconstrained negative values, leading to challenges in interpretation.

     As previously outlined in @section:metrics, the #abr("MAE") is a reliable metric for assessing the accuracy of the algorithm, while the R2 score is a valuable indicator of the suitability of the data for a linear model.
-    The #abr("MAE") is inherently an error metric that should be minimized.
+    The #abr("MAE") is inherently an error metric that should be minimised.
-    It is thus normalized to the range of 0 to 1.
+    It is thus normalised to the range of 0 to 1.
     This is followed by inversion through subtraction from 1 to create a score that represents a maximization task.
-    This is performed to ensure that the calculated #abr("MAE") score is aligned with the R2 score, thereby ensuring that the resulting score is optimized to 1.
+    This is performed to ensure that the calculated #abr("MAE") score is aligned with the R2 score, thereby ensuring that the resulting score is optimised to 1.
     The resulting correlation score is derived by calculation of the weighted average between the R2 and the #abr("MAE") scores.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The resulting correlation score is then calculated by taking the weighted average of the R2 score and the #abr("MAE"), as illustrated in the following code example.
-    The variable mae_norm_score is defined as the inverse of the #abr("MAE"), which subsequently is to be maximized.
+    The variable mae_norm_score is defined as the inverse of the #abr("MAE"), which subsequently is to be maximised.
     The constrained range of the R2 score is not immediately apparent.
     Nonetheless, the resulting correlation score is effectively constrained to the range of 0 to 1, which is the desired property of the algorithm.
     To ensure simplicity, the alpha value is set to 0.5, thereby assigning equal weight to both metrics.